Kathy Ritchie

 Senior Field Correspondent - Tempe

-Kathy Ritchie has 20 years of experience reporting and writing stories for national and local media outlets -- nearly a decade of it has been spent in public media.
+Kathy Ritchie has 20 years of experience reporting and writing stories for national and local media outlets — a decade of it has been spent in public media.

-And throughout the Coronavirus pandemic, Ritchie reported on the myriad challenges facing families, older adults and caregivers.
+Throughout the Coronavirus pandemic, Ritchie reported on the struggles facing families, older adults and caregivers in long-term care.
 That work led her to create a miniseries called, Caring in Crisis, in which she documented the experiences of “the helpers.”

 Besides her professional experience in the aging space, Ritchie wrote about her mother’s journey living with dementia in a blog